 - key concepts can be shown in bold.

 Target group oriented

 The question you need to ask yourself when writing a web text is: ‘What information is my site visitor looking for?’
-On a professional website, for example, this could be information about the atmosphere of an organisation, the employment conditions, the projects or people who work there.
+On a professional website, for example, this could be information about the atmosphere of an organization, the employment conditions, the projects or people who work there.
 Try to constantly move in the target group of your site and only give the information relevant to them.
 The challenge is to connect to their experience and to respond to the information needs.

 Always write content for an intended target group and live up to it.
 Always think from the reader.